Sports in Birmingham, Alabama: Recurring events

-Motorsports are very popular in the Birmingham area and across the state, and the area is home to numerous annual motorsport races. the Aaron's 499 & AMP Energy 500 are NASCAR Sprint Cup races that occur in April and October at the Talladega Superspeedway.
+Motorsports are very popular in the Birmingham area and across the state, and the area is home to numerous annual motorsport races.
+The Aaron's 499 & AMP Energy 500 are NASCAR Sprint Cup races that occur in April and October at the Talladega Superspeedway.
 The Indy Grand Prix of Alabama shares the Barber Motorsports Park road course with Superbike and sports car GrandAm races.

 The PGA Champions Tour has had a regular stop in the Birmingham area since 1992, with the founding of the Bruno's Memorial Classic, later renamed the Regions Charity Classic.
 In 2011 the tournament will be replaced by The Tradition, one of the Champions Tour's five "major" tour events.

 Road running events such as the Vulcan 10K Run and Mercedes Marathon/Half Marathon are popular for both locals and out-of-state runners.
 Cycling (both mountain biking and road) is popular in the area.
 Nearby Oak Mountain State Park annually hosts the Bump N' Grind mountain bike (1995–present) race and the Xterra Southeast Championship triathlon as well as other endurance competitions.

 One-time events

 On March 6–8, 2009, Birmingham hosted the U.S.A vs. Switzerland first round tie of the Davis Cup.
 In which, U.S. won 4–1.

 Birmingham has served as the host of the 2022 World Games.
 The city was selected to host the event in 2021 but it was postponed, because of the COVID-19 pandemic.
-It was the first time that an American city has hosted the event since the inaugural games were held in Santa Clara, CA in 1981.
+It was the first time that an American city has hosted the event since the inaugural games were held in Santa Clara, California in 1981.